 About the Contributors

 Daniel L. Newman is Head of the Arabic Studies Department, Professor of Arabic and Course Director of the MA in Arabic–English Translation and Interpreting at the University of Durham, UK.
-His publications include A to Z of Arabic-English-Arabic Translation and An Imam in Paris both by Saqi Books.
+His publications include Modern Arabic Short Stories, The Sultan's Sex Potions, A to Z of Arabic-English-Arabic Translation and An Imam in Paris, all by Saqi Books.

 Ronak Husni is Head of Arabic and Translation Studies and Professor of Arabic Studies at the American University of Sharjah, UAE.
 Her other works include Modern Arabic Short Stories, with Daniel L. Newman (Saqi Books).